avocado-framework-tests/avocado-misc-tests/io/disk/port_bounce.py.data/README.txt

 Port bounce Testcase:

-this testcase mainly depends on the setup of fc or fcoe switch to connect different adapters to different ports in respective switches.
+This testcase mainly depends on the type of fc switch configured.
+As the commands are different on different switch.
+And also some time the type of FSPs used on switch port or on adapter ports for connections.
 And also this test applicable only for Brocade Switches.

 parameters:
-type <fc/fcoe> : type of switch fc/fcoe <in small case>
-fcoe_fc <yes/no> : If port is an FC port in FCOE switch switch_name : FC Switch name/ip
+switch_name : FC Switch name/ip
 userid : FC switch user name to login password : FC switch password to login